-The second proxy, Bank failure, is defined as the natural logarithm of the total number of bank failures in the country.
+Furthermore, we control for the number of bank failures using the variable Bank failure, which is the natural logarithm of the total number of bank failures in the country.
 We use the status of a bank to identify whether it has severe financial problems.
 If a bank is marked in the Bankscope database as "bankrupt," "active (receivership)," or "in liquidation," then we treat it as a bank failure.
 How to deal with insolvent banks, whose numbers vary across countries significantly, is a political decision.
 We assume that the methods used to resolve bank failures can strongly determine trust in counterparties and the financial system.